 - A maximum of fifty (40) applicants are accepted for each cohort, two cohorts accepted each year (Fall and Spring).

-- Applicants may be accepted either "fully" or "pending successful completion of pre-requisite requirements."
+- Applicants may be accepted either "fully" or "pending successful completion of pre-requisite requirements," or "provisionally" if the applicant is taking Pathophysiology concurrently with their first set of nursing courses.

 - Qualified applicants not accepted for the next cohort may be accepted to a wait list.
 Applicants on this wait list are used to fill program seats that may become available prior to the start of classes.